buildo/bento-design-system/packages/website/docs/Governance/governance.md

 ## 🙏 Support requests

-If you have a doubt on how to use Bento to create a design (whether you are a developer implemeting a design, or a designer using the Figma toolkit), please use the **Q&A category** on [GitHub discussions](https://github.com/buildo/bento-design-system/discussions/new).
+If you have a doubt on how to use Bento to create a design (whether you are a developer implementing a design, or a designer using the Figma toolkit), please use the **Q&A category** on [GitHub discussions](https://github.com/buildo/bento-design-system/discussions/new).

 ## 🤝 External contributions